Orange-eat97/tp/docs/UserGuide.md

 ### Locating contacts: `find`

 Filters contacts whose fields match the keywords.
+You can use this to quickly identify or filter volunteers and beneficiaries based on their attributes!

 **✏️ Format:**<br>
 `find [n/NAME_KEYWORDS] [p/PHONE_KEYWORDS] [e/EMAIL_KEYWORDS] [a/ADDRESS_KEYWORDS] [t/TAG_KEYWORDS]`